dojo/widget-core/README.md

 registry.define('my-widget-3', () => Promise.resolve(createMyWidget));
 ```

-Additionally each instantiate widget automatically gets a locally scoped registry provided that can be used when authoring a widget with the `this.registry` property.
-When resolving the factory label the local registry is checked first falling back to the global registry.
+All widgets have access to a locally scoped registry (`this.registry`) created during instantiation.
+For factory resolution the local registry takes precedence over the global registry.

-It is recommmended to use the factory registry when defining widgets using `w` in order to support lazy factory resolution when required.
+It's recommended to use the factory registry when defining widgets with [`w`](#w--d) to support lazy factory resolution.

 Example of registering a function that returns a `Promise` that resolves to a `Factory`.